On reflections of congruence hyperbolic manifolds

 \subsection{Acknowledgements}

 We thank Amina Abdurrahman, Misha Belolipetsky, Ian Biringer, Mingkun Liu, Bram Petri, and Richard Schwartz for helpful conversations and for their comments on an earlier draft of this note.
 We also thank the organizers of the event {\em Hyperbolic Manifolds, Their Submanifolds and Fundamental Groups} at IMPA, where these ideas were discussed.
+Finally, we are grateful to the referee for their comments on our manuscript.
 SD was supported by the Huawei Young Talents Program.
 FVP was funded by European Union (ERC, RaConTeich, 101116694).\footnote{Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.}